 Malibu Farm Café has outdoor and to-go dining.
 They are open Monday-Friday 9am-3pm and Saturday & Sunday 8am-4pm.
 Breakfast items include farm scrambled eggs with smoked salmon, surfers’ rancheros and lunch items of crab cake sandwich and Malibu mushroom wrap.

-Malibu Seafood Fresh Fish Market & Patio Café: I read about this place online and knew that we had to check it out.
+I read about Malibu Seafood Fresh Fish Market & Patio Café online and knew that we had to check it out.
 The reviews on Yelp for their seafood dishes including the Fish and Chips were excellent.

 They are known for having long lines and wait times.
 However, since it was a cloudy Monday in June, the line was not long.
 However, parking was very tough.
 There was a small parking lot and the paid lot was full.
 My husband had to park on PCH and stay in the car while I got the food.
 There is an outdoor patio to eat if you find parking.
 Since it is located right on PCH I watched dolphins frolic in the water while I waited for our food (pretty cool).

 The fish and chips were light and crispy and plentiful!
 We couldn’t eat it all.
 And the New England clam chowder was chunky and delicious.

 Another popular place for seafood in Malibu along Pacific Coast Highway is Neptune’s Net.
 They are open 7 days a week and patio and outdoor seating is available.
 They offer two different kitchens.
 The “restaurant side” has fried food, bottled and canned beverages.
 The “seafood side” has fresh and live seafood and draft beer.